GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Results

-Through extensive use of thread and SIMD parallelism and specialized quasi-succinct data structures, \gra~outperforms state-of-the-art libraries by one to four orders of magnitude in the computation of random walks, both in terms of empirical computational time and space requirements (Figure \ref{fig:performance-comparison}-c, d, e, f and Section~\ref{sec:ensmallen_comparison}).
+Through extensive use of thread and SIMD parallelism and specialized quasi-succinct data structures, \gra~outperforms state-of-the-art libraries by one to four orders of magnitude in the computation of RWs, both in terms of empirical computational time and space requirements (Figure \ref{fig:performance-comparison}-c, d, e, f and Section~\ref{sec:ensmallen_comparison}), where the method used to measure execution time and peak memory usage properly is presented in Supplementary Information Section 6.3.

-Further speed-up of second-order random walk computation is obtained by dispatching one of the \(8\) optimized implementations of \textit{Node2Vec} sampling~\cite{grover2016node2vec}.
-The dispatching is based on the values of the \textit{return} and \textit{in-out} parameters and on the type of the graph (weighted or unweighted). \gra~automatically provides the version best suited to the requested task, with minimal code redundancy (Section~\ref{methods:efficient_random_walks}).
-The time performance difference between the least and the most computationally expensive implementations is around two orders of magnitude (Supplementary Section S7.2 and Tables S50 and S51).
+Further speed-up of second-order RW computation is obtained by dispatching one of the \(8\) optimized implementations of \textit{Node2Vec} sampling~\cite{grover2016node2vec}.
+The dispatching is based on the values of the \textit{return} and \textit{in-out} parameters and the type of the graph (weighted or unweighted). \gra~automatically provides the version best suited to the requested task, with minimal code redundancy (Section~\ref{methods:efficient_random_walks}).
+The time performance difference between the least and the most computationally expensive implementations is around two orders of magnitude (Supplementary Information Section 7.2 and Supplementary Tables 50 and 51).